Coat of arms of Prince Edward Island

-The coat of arms of Prince Edward Island was begun when the shield and motto in the achievement were granted in 1905 by royal warrant of the King Edward VII.
+The coat of arms of Prince Edward Island, officially the King's Arms in Right of Prince Edward Island, are the coat of arms of Prince Edward Island, being the arms of King Charles III in right of the province.
+They were created when the shield and motto in the achievement were granted in 1905 by royal warrant from King Edward VII.
+The latest iteration was given by the Canadian Heraldic Authority in 2002.

 History

 In the chief of the shield is the lion passant (or "leopard") of England.
-The lower portion depicts three oak saplings, representing the Island's three counties, beneath a mature oak that originally represented Great Britain.
+The lower portion depicts three oak saplings, representing the Island's three counties, beneath a mature oak that originally represented Britain.
 Prior to the adoption of the current coat of arms, the trees were used, without the lion, as the symbol of the province.

-The additions to the arms were granted on 26 April 2002, and the process was completed on 13 December 2002, when the Right Honourable Adrienne Clarkson, Governor General of Canada, unveiled the crest, supporters, and compartment, after which the full achievement was taken into official use.
+The additions to the arms were granted on 26 April 2002, and the process was completed on 13 December of the same year, when Governor General of Canada Adrienne Clarkson unveiled the crest, supporters, and compartment, after which the full achievement was taken into official use.
 This was requested by Prince Edward Island Premier Pat Binns to commemorate the 150th anniversary of responsible government on the island.

 Symbolism

 The crest is a crowned blue jay holding in its beak a sprig of red oak, both symbols of the island.
 The crown represents royal sovereignty and its use in the arms is an honour granted by the King.

 The thistles represent Scotland.
 The Red rose represents the house of Lancaster whilst the white rose in the middle represents the house of York.
+The gold lion passant is drawn from the arms of Prince Edward, Duke of Kent and Strathearn.

 The supporters are silver foxes, rare animals native to the region; fur farming was perfected on Prince Edward Island, and Island silver fox fur was prized.
 The fox also represents sagacity and wit.
 To denote other Island industries, one fox wears a garland of potato blossoms, and another one wears a length of fishing net.

 The compartment centres on a Mi'kmaq eight-pointed star symbol representing the sun; this is surrounded by roses for England, lilies for France, thistles for Scotland, and shamrocks for Ireland, as well as Lady's Slippers, the floral emblem of the island.

 The island's motto, Parva sub ingenti (the small under the protection of the great), is taken from Virgil's Georgics.
 The full quotation is: